-In September, 1973, a small handfull of gay people established contact through the campus newspaper, The Ontarion, and then decided that the formation of a group for gay people was warrantapplication of the state of the the engineering legital general
+In September, 1973, a small handfull of gay people established contact through the campus newspaper, The Ontarion, and then decided that the formation of a group for gay people was warranted.

-THE CLERKSHIP TO SOUTH ed.
 Once the student government and the university administration were approached, the UGHA was granted recognition and became an officially-accredited student organization, later receiving funds from the student government.

-An unexpectedly large turnout at the first meeting added to our initiative and confidence. and made us all more aware that our fellow gays needed help and support.
+An unexpectedly large turnout at the first meeting added to our initiative and confidence, and made us all more aware that our fellow gays needed help and support.
 Numerous ideas, ranging from a counselling service to a gay dance were proposed and discussed.
 It was decided that weekly meetings would be neccessary to coordinate these activities.